1998 Thurston High School shooting: Appeals

 In June 2007, Kinkel sought a new trial, saying that his previous attorneys should have taken the case to trial and used the insanity defense.
 Two psychiatrists testified that Kinkel exhibited signs of paranoid schizophrenia at the time of the shooting.
 In August 2007, a Marion County judge denied him a new trial.
 Kinkel appealed, arguing among other things that he had had ineffective assistance of counsel during the trial proceedings.
-On January 12, 2011, the Oregon Court of Appeals affirmed the trial court judgment, denying his motion for a new trial.
-Kinkel has appealed his sentence in both federal and state courts.
+In January 2011, the Oregon Court of Appeals affirmed the trial court judgment, denying his motion for a new trial.
+Kinkel appealed his sentence in both federal and state courts.
 In federal court he claimed his guilty plea should not have been accepted without a prior mental health evaluation.
 In state court, Kinkel challenged the validity of the virtual life sentence he was given, citing Miller v.
 Alabama.

+He continues to seek parole, although it is considered unlikely that he will ever be released.
+"There is still a long memory and a lot of victims", former congressman DeFazio told The New Yorker in 2023.
+"I mean, that guy should never see the light of day."

 Kinkel is incarcerated at the Oregon State Correctional Institution in Salem.
 He received his GED while serving a portion of his ‘life sentence’ at MacLaren Youth Correctional Facility in Woodburn.
 On June 11, 2007, Kinkel, nearing his 25th birthday (the maximum age to be held as a juvenile in Oregon), was transferred from the Oregon Youth Authority, MacLaren Correctional Facility, to the Oregon State Correctional Institution, where he currently resides, with Oregon Department of Corrections SID number 12975669.